 There are several bonus tools.
-A few might be useful, including a module to create a bootable recovery disc to clean up a PC.
-The rest aren't of any real value, and can't even compete with the best freeware.
+A few might be useful, including a Track Cleaner to remove common internet and activity information.
+The rest aren't of any real value, and you'll get better results with the best security freeware.

 Reliably measuring antivirus detection rates is a complicated business which takes considerable time, effort, and near-instant access to samples of the very latest malware.
-We can't get close to that, but fortunately Quick Heal has been assessed in detail by several of the big independent testing labs.
+We can't get close to that, but fortunately Quick Heal has been assessed in detail by a couple of the big independent testing labs.

-Quick Heal AntiVirus Pro has a lot of features, but none of them are particularly impressive, its antivirus engine is only average, and there's just not enough power or functionality to justify the price.
+Quick Heal AntiVirus Pro has a lot of features, but none of them are particularly impressive, its antivirus engine gets a poor rating from the independent testing labs, and there's just not enough power or functionality to justify the price.